Faculty:Faculty of Medical Science

 Areas of Expertise: Vision and eye research

-Kolarik, A. J., Cirstea, S., Pardhan, S., and Moore, B. C. J. (2014).
-A summary of research investigating echolocation abilities of blind and sighted humans.
-Hearing Research, 310, pp60-68.Kolarik, A. J., Timmis, M. A., Cirstea, S., and Pardhan, S. (2014).
-Sensory substitution information informs locomotor adjustments when walking through apertures.
-Experimental Brain Research, 232, pp975–984.
+Kolarik, A. J., Cirstea, S., Pardhan, S., & Moore, B. C. J. (2014).
+"A summary of research investigating echolocation abilities of blind and sighted humans," review article, Hear.
+Res., 310, 60-68.

-Kolarik, A. J., Cirstea, S., and Pardhan, S. (2013).
-"Discrimination of virtual auditory distance using level and direct-to-reverberant ratio cues,” Journal of the Acoustical Society of America, 134, pp3395-3398.
+Kolarik, A. J., Cirstea, S., & Pardhan, S. (2013).
+"Discrimination of virtual auditory distance using level and direct-to-reverberant ratio cues," J. Acoust.
+Soc.
+Am., 134, 3395-3398.

-Kolarik, A. J., Cirstea, S., Pardhan, S., and Moore, B. C. J. (2013).
-"Using acoustic information to perceive room size: effects of blindness, room reverberation time, and stimulus," Perception, 42, pp985-990.
+Kolarik, A. J., Cirstea, S., Pardhan, S., & Moore, B. C. J. (2013).
+"Using acoustic information to perceive room size: effects of blindness, room reverberation time, and stimulus," Perception, 42, 985-990.